enkeduana/projects/README.md

 # Projects

-This repository contains several academic and personal projects, organized by their main programming language or framework.
+This repository contains several academic and personal projects.